chekoduadarsh/chekoduadarsh/README.md

 **Who Am I: 🥷**

-I am a Software
-with 3 years of industry experience.
+I am Mastering Data Analytics at University of College Dublin

 I work on Machine Learning/Deep Learning and other AI technologies.